sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/mAnasollAsaH_prathamabhAgaH.md

 **VOL. I**

 EDITED BY

-**GAJANAN K. SHRIGONDEKAR**
+**GAJANAN K. SHRIGONDEKAR**, M.A.

-, M.A.

-Sanskrit Librarian, Central Library, BARODA.
+**Sanskrit Librarian, Central Library, BARODA.**

 **1925**
 **CENTRAL LIBRARY
 BARODA**

-Printed by Ambalal Vithalbhai Thakkar at the Luhana Mitra Printing Press, Baroda, and published by Newton MohunDutt, Curator of Libraries, on behalf of the Government of His Highness the Maharaja Gaekwad of Baroda at the Central Library Baroda.
+Printed by Ambalal Vithalbhai Thakkar at the Luhana Mitra Printing Press, Baroda, and published by Newton Mohun Dutt, Curator of Libraries, on behalf of the Government of His Highness the Maharaja Gaekwad of Baroda at the Central Library Baroda.

 **\_\_\_\_\_\_\_\_\_\_\_\_\_**

 **Price Rs.
 2-12-0**

 **PREFACE.**

  The first instalment of the long-announced Mānasollāsa, otherwise known as the Abhilaṣitārthachintāmaṇi, which purports to have been composed by the great Western Chalukya King Bhūlokamalla Someśvara, son of Vikramāditya VI, is now offered to the public.
 It is a voluminous work, extending to about 8000 Granthas, and is divided into five Viṃśatis, each containing 20 Adhyȃyas or chapters of unequal length, some chapters again including several sub- sections.
 The whole work is thus divided into one hundred chapters, dealing with one hundred different topics on the necessities and written for the instruction of the members of royal families.
 The first volume represents two among the five Viṃśatis, and comprises 40 Adbyȃyas or chapters.